-Dave is a Patent Attorney in our Biotechnology and Life Sciences Group.
+Dave is an associate in our Biotechnology and Life Sciences Group.
 He is based in our Cambridge office and handles drafting, filing and prosecution of patent applications relating to therapeutic antibodies and peptides, diagnostic methods, recombinant enzymes, and vaccines.

 Dave works with a variety of different clients including universities, small and medium-sized business as well as multinational pharmaceutical companies.
 He also has experience handling large patent families across many jurisdictions which have involved prosecuting applications at regional and national patent offices in Africa, South America and Eurasia.
 In addition, Dave has worked on Opposition proceedings at the European Patent Office.
 He has also prepared freedom-to-operate reports on behalf of newly formed spin-out companies seeking investment.